SoftwareAG/CONNX_MCP_Sample/README.md

 ## CONNX MCP Server

-This project is a demonstration and reference implementation intended to show how an MCP server can be structured, configured, and hosted locally to enable AI-assisted access to CONNX data.
+This project is a demonstration and reference implementation intended to show how an MCP server can be structured, configured, and hosted locally to enable AI-assisted access to Mainframe VSAM data via Software AG CONNX.

 The server is not intended to be a complete or hardened production solution.
 Instead, it provides a focused, minimal example of MCP concepts, including tool definitions, resource exposure, ANSI SQL-92 query patterns, and safe interaction with legacy data sources.

 ## Features

 - ODBC connection to CONNX for unified database access.
-- MCP tools: `query_connx`, `update_connx`.
+- MCP tools: For example `query_connx`, `update_connx`.
 - Resources: Schema discovery.
 - Async support for efficiency.

 ## Prerequisites

-- Python 3.8 or higher
+- Python 3.8 or higher (tested with Python 3.11/3.12)
 - CONNX ODBC driver installed and configured
+  - For Windows: CONNX ODBC Driver.
+  - For Linux: unixODBC with CONNX driver
 - Valid CONNX DSN (Data Source Name) configured in your system
 - Database credentials with appropriate read/write permissions
-- For Windows: Microsoft ODBC Driver for CONNX
-- For Linux: unixODBC with CONNX driver

 ## Installation

 1. Clone the repo: `git clone https://github.com/SoftwareAG/CONNX_MCP_Sample.git`
 2. Install dependencies: `pip install -r requirements.txt`
 3. Configure CONNX DSN (see Configuration section below)
+4. Configure Claude Desktop MCP connection

 ## Configuration